sifisomnkandla/alfy-python-bootcamp-week-one/README..md

 # alfy-python-bootcamp-week-one

-## For the Bootcamp Week One scripts
+## For the Bootcamp Week One scripts and any subsequent changes.